 Work as a class to designate “talking” and “non-talking” times, then brainstorm consequences for not following directions.
 Keep your brainstorm posted in the classroom and refer to it frequently, especially as you’re heading into a “non-talking” part of the day.
 (See the end of this post to grab these for FREE!)

 Also, use a visual cue for students as to what time they are in.
 These “Talking” and “No Talking” signs are FREE!
 So click the picture to snag them (and some other very helpful resources!)

 So, let’s be honest… at some point during the day, students HAVE to talk.
-They have too!
+They have to!
 How can you complete partner work or group work without talking?
-So… for these time, I like to have designated voice level guidelines.
+So… for these times, I like to have designated voice level guidelines.

 At the beginning of the year, I teach my students about voice levels.
 We discuss and practice each level and I hold students accountable for their levels.
 I’ve found having these posters displayed made a huge difference and students would even remind each other of their levels.

 You can download a free version of these for free at the end of this post!

 How to implement in Your Classroom

 If you’ve found that your students are loud at inappropriate times, these are your best friend!
 You do have to train your students on what they mean (and how they look and sound in your classroom!) so, expect some leg work when implementing!

 - Keep the signs posted– makes it easier to refer to throughout the day